racket/racket/racket/src/README.txt

    make install

- Those commands will create an in-place installation of Racket and store the results of C compilation in a separate "build" subdirectory, which is useful if you need to update your sources, delete the build, and start from scratch.
+ Those commands will create an in-place installation of Racket and store the results of intermediate compilation in a separate "build" subdirectory, which is useful if you need to update your sources, delete the build, and start from scratch.